MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dependent-assembly-plugins.md

 Depending on your Visual Studio solution configuration, when you open the Visual Studio project in Visual Studio and build it, you will find a NuGet package generated for the promect in the bin\Debug or bin\Release folder.
 Each time you build your project, this NuGet package will be updated.
 This is the file you will upload using the Plug-in Registration tool.

 > [!NOTE]
 > It is no longer required to sign the assemblies when using dependent assemblies.
+But in .NET, signed assemblies cannot use resources contained within unsigned assemblies, so you may still want to sign your assemblies.

 ## Add a dependent assembly using NuGet